-Sweet Maida Chips- Crispy biscuits made with All purpose flour and sugar.
+Sweet Maida Chips or maida biscuits- Crispy biscuits made with All purpose flour and sugar.
 Easy, no bake treat for any festive occasion or just for afternoon snack.

-This day, home away from home I cant help thinking about those good old childhood days and my mom.
+This day, home away from home I can't help thinking about those good old childhood days and my mom.
 In spite of her work, she made time to make these sweet crispy small bites often.
 Now when I step into the kitchen, I wonder how she managed to keep track of every detail in the process.
-Roll out the balls and make pieces and before the dough pieces get dried deep fry them and then before the fried ones loose their crispiness you have to put it in an air tight container and also make sure that it is not very hot when you put them in a container otherwise the water vapors will make them soggy.
-Phew… Yet in the end making it for loved ones and a word of compliment from them, I don’t mind the hassle and ready to dive in for more.
+Roll out the balls and make pieces and before the dough pieces get dried deep fry them and then before the fried ones lose their crispiness you have to put it in an airtight container and also make sure that it is not very hot when you put them in a container otherwise the water vapors will make them soggy.
+Phew...
+Yet in the end, making it for loved ones and a word of compliment from them, I don't mind the hassle and ready to dive in for more.

 Crispy biscuits made with All purpose flour and sugar.
 Easy, no bake treat for any festive occasion or just for afternoon snack.